-If you’ve made your mind up that one of these MPVs is right for you and you’re at the point of making a decision on colour, remember your choice will significantly affect how often you’ll need to clean your car, how visible you’ll be on the road, and how easy it will be to sell on when the time comes.
+If you’ve made your mind up that one of these MPVs is right for you and you’re at the point of making a decision on colour, remember your choice will significantly affect how often you’ll need to clean your car, how visible your C-Max will be on the road, and how easy it will be to sell on when the time comes.

 The C-Max and the Grand C-Max are available in Zetec and Titanium trim levels, with the same exterior colour palette for each.
 In all, there are 10 hues including two non-metallic, three metallic, a Mica and four design shades.